 The sales wouldn’t have happened if it wasn’t for the sales rep.

 But, the buyer would never have visited the car dealership if it wasn’t for the Facebook ad.

 To track specific lead source data, you’ll need a solution that can capture all touchpoints across multiple channels and integrate with your CRM to attribute leads and sales accordingly.

-Using a tool like Ruler Analytics, you can seamlessly track the source of your leads and sales in your CRM, without having to do any manual work.
+Using a tool like Ruler, you can seamlessly track the source of your leads and sales in your CRM, without having to do any manual work.

 Put simply, Ruler is a marketing attribution solution for digital marketers who want to measure, track and analyse lead and customer behaviour across the full customer journey.